aarniolaura/aarniolaura.github.io/cmdline_course.md

 In addition, we learned how to make new branches, which can later be merged with the master branch.

 ### Week 7.
 Building Webpages Using GitHub Pages
-The last week of the course was to do a project using GitHub pages, Jekyll and Markdown.